ezih/ezih/README.md

-- placehodler for now -- more bitbucket-friendly
+- placeholder for now -- more bitbucket-friendly